magicolala/oracle/README.md

 - **Oracle_pgn_file:** Set your Hugging Face token, the path to your Stockfish, your input pgn file, and your output csv file, and then run the file.
 Oracle will write her predictions for every move of every game of the PGN into the csv file.
 - **Web interface:** Export your Hugging Face token as `HUGGINGFACEHUB_API_TOKEN` (optional, models supporting anonymous access do not require a token) and the Stockfish binary path as `STOCKFISH_PATH`, then launch `uvicorn src.oracle.web.app:app --reload` to access a browser-based PGN form.

+## Hugging Face model access

+Oracle now defaults to the free [`mistralai/Mistral-7B-Instruct-v0.2`](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) text-generation model served through the Hugging Face Inference API.
+The hosted endpoint accepts anonymous requests for light usage; create a free Hugging Face account and provide a token if you need higher throughput or want to use a different hosted model.

+1. Sign in (or create an account) at [huggingface.co](https://huggingface.co/).
+2. Generate a read token from **Settings → Access Tokens** and copy its value.
+3. Export it as `HUGGINGFACEHUB_API_TOKEN` or paste it into the prompts shown by `oracle_one_move.py` and `oracle_pgn_file.py`.
+4. Optionally set `HUGGINGFACE_MODEL_ID` to override the default model if you want to experiment with another free endpoint.

 ## Examples

 ![Ding vs. Nepo, round 14 after 58...a3](docs/static/ding_vs_nepo_chesscom.png)